OpenEthicsAI/OETP/draft-lukianets-open-ethics-transparency-protocol.md

 Disclosure Identity Provider:
 : The automated Disclosure processing is enabled by requests to both the Open Ethics Disclosure database powered by Disclosure Identity Providers (DIP) and the Product's OETP Disclosure file, stored in the product's website root following OETP specification.
 DIP serves as a service point to generate and retrieve generated disclosures.

+OETP Disclosure Schema:
+: A predefined structure for Disclosure, supplied in the form of the JSON schema.

+Transparency Manifest:
+: A JSON file, typically named `OETP.json` or `transparency.json`, storing the Disclosure using the defined OETP Disclosure Schema.

 Vendor:
 : A legal person (an individual developer or an organization) that owns one or several end-user Products, or acts as a Supplier and provides Components for other Vendors.